khanrc/tf.gans-comparison/README.md

 ### LSGAN

-- Unusually, LSGAN used large dimension for latent space (z_dim)
+- Unusually, LSGAN used large dimension for latent space (z_dim=1024)
 - But in my experiments, z_dim=100 makes better results than z_dim=1024 which is originally used in paper

 |                z_dim=100                 |                z_dim=1024                |